andyjzhong/roast/README.md

 #### JavaScript
 -   Spent most of the morning debugging the completePayment functionality.
 -   Add more validation logic for when payment has been complete (hide/show/disable buttons).
-9 to 1
+9 to 1,
+-   Add logic to change balance due after payment complete.
+5 to 530.

 #### HTML & CSS
 -   Style log in modal and buttons.